-Where the acrylic money actually goes
+Where the acrylic money goes

 The full set is only the entry fee.
 Because acrylic is bonded to the natural nail, you cannot skip maintenance without the set lifting and looking overgrown.
 The recurring costs stack up fast: